brikis98/yevgeniy-brikman-homepage/_posts/2012-02-09-seven-languages-in-seven-weeks-prolog.md

 The main goals of [Seven Languages in Seven Weeks](http://pragprog.com/book/btlang/seven-languages-in-seven-weeks) is not actually to teach you seven new *languages*, but to teach you seven new ways of *thinking*.
-In fact, the languages in the book are deliberately chosen so as to represent a wide spectrum of approaches to programming problems.
+In fact, the languages in the book are deliberately chosen to represent a wide spectrum of approaches to programming problems.

 While the first two languages, [Ruby](https://www.ybrikman.com/writing/2012/02/03/seven-languages-in-seven-weeks-io-day-1/)